LOKO-brasil/html-cookie-clicker/README.md

 # HTML Cookie Clicker
-Html Cookie Clicker is a simple Cookie Clicker Clone Made um HTML, JS and CSS
+Html Cookie Clicker is a simple Cookie Clicker Clone Made in HTML, JS and CSS